-To show that the phrase “festival … new moon … Sabbath” in 2:16 is a technical phrase from the Old Testament for “all the appointed feasts of the house of Israel”, 9 examples are listed below.
-Col. 2:16 therefore does not refer to the Sabbath specifically.
+The phrase festival … new moon … Sabbath day in Colossians 2:16 is a technical phrase from the Old Testament for “all the appointed feasts of the house of Israel”,.
+Nine examples are listed below.
+Colossians 2:16 therefore does not refer to the Sabbath specifically.

 The Levites served “whenever burnt offerings were offered to the Lord on Sabbaths, new moons and feast days” (1 Chron.
 23:31).

 “to offer all burnt offerings to the LORD, on the sabbaths, the new moons and the fixed festivals” (1 Chron.
 23:31).

 “I am about to build a house . . . for the burning of incense of sweet spices before him … and for burnt offerings morning and evening, on the Sabbaths and the new moons and the appointed feasts of the Lord our God” (2 Chronicles 2:4).

 “Then Solomon offered up burnt offerings to the Lord . . . according to the commandment of Moses for the Sabbaths, the new moons, and the three annual feasts—the Feast of Unleavened Bread, the Feast of Weeks, and the Feast of Booths” (2 Chronicles 8:12, 13).